Allegheny Ave. & N. Delaware Ave.

 Lardner’s Point Park

-In early 2019, construction will begin to extend the existing K&T trail from Magee Ave. north to Princeton Ave., connecting Lardner’s Point Park to the Tacony Boat Launch.
-This rail-trail will hug the river’s edge, boasting fantastic riverfront and bridge views.
+The extension of the existing K&T trail from Magee Ave. north to Princeton Ave. opened on August 11th, 2023, creating an uninterrupted 2 mile stretch of riverfront trail.
+This rail-trail hugs the river’s edge, boasting fantastic riverfront and bridge views.

 Tacony Boat Launch

 The Tacony Boat Launch offers a free launch site for small motorized and non-motorized watercraft.
 It’s a quiet spot for fishing or taking in river views.
 In 2022, Riverfront North Partnership will continue the community engagement process as plans move forward to re-design and beautify this park.

 This trail is currently in the design phase.
 It will connect the Tacony Boat Launch to Pennypack on the Delaware.

 Pennypack on the Delaware Park is a huge hidden gem along the river.
 It features a relaxing trail that connects several ball fields and provides opportunities for walking, bicycling, and fishing.
 Picnic areas, a pier, a gazebo, and a pavilion make for a lovely day in the park.
 This park also features a nature trail, large meadow, and abundant wildlife—including a pair of bald eagles.
 (Access road to the park begins at 7801 State Road Philadelphia, PA, same access road as the sign for “Riverview Homes”)

 The portion of the trail from Pleasant Hill Park (Linden Ave) to Pennypack Street is open year round.
 From Memorial Day, 2022 through labor day weekend 2022, the section of trail connecting Pennypack Street to Pennypack on the Delaware Park will be open on Saturdays and Sundays from 8am to 8pm.
 The trail features a bridge over Pennypack Creek, native vegetation, and spectacular riverfront views.